Websoft9Archive/ansible-owncloud/docs/else-faq.md

 #### Where is the database connection configuration of ownCloud?

-Database configuration information in *LocalSettings.php* in the [ownCloud installation directory](/stack-components.md#opencart)
+Database configuration information in *config.php* in the [ownCloud installation directory](/stack-components.md#owncloud)

 #### If there is no domain name, can I deploy ownCloud?